The Herald-Independent

-The Herald-Pioneer is a weekly newspaper published in Canby, Oregon, United States.
-It dates back to 1906 and is owned by Pamplin Media Group.
-The paper also serves the cities of Aurora and Molalla.
-The Herald-Pioneer was formed in 2020 through the merger of the Canby Herald and Molalla Pioneer.
+The Herald-Independent is a weekly newspaper published in Canby, Oregon, United States.
+It dates back to 1906.
+The paper also serves the cities of Aurora, Woodburn and Molalla.
+The Herald-Independent was formed in 2020 through the merger of the Canby Herald and Molalla Pioneer as The Herald-Pioneer and in 2026 merged with the Woodburn Independent.

 History

 The Canby Herald dates back to 1906.
 In 1915, G.E.
 Brookins sold the Hubbard Enterprise to then purchase the Canby Herald.
 A year later Brookins leased his Canby printing plant and moved to Eugene to study journalism at the University of Oregon.
 The Clackamas County News was then started in Canby with B. E. Lee as publisher and M. J. Lee as editor.
 W. E. Hassler was publisher of the News for about two years until severing his ties in January 1922.
 He sold the News to M.J.
 Lee, now editor and publisher, who renamed it to the Canby Herald.
 A month later Lee sold the paper to A.W.
 Bond.
 In June 1923, the Herald was acquired by W.C.
 Culbertson.
 Henry E. Browne worked as the Canby Heralds publisher for 15 years and became its owner at some point.
 He sold it to Elbert Floyd Hall and Esther May Hall in 1937.
 A decade later the couple sold the paper to William Weston.
 In 1972, Weston and his wife merged their company with Eagle Newspapers.